scandipwa/docs/scandipwa/development.md

 ## Going advanced

 Time to begin the project development!
-Let's take a look on our recommendations for base-template creation and the
+Let's take a look on our recommendations on real project development.
+From the base-template creation to the component architecture and most common code-review mistakes.

+### Base template (theming)

+Every design is different.
+But each has some base elements it is build out of.
+These base elements, common styles, resets are called "base-template".

+See the best approaches for base element styling, font loading and the  in [this guide](/scandipwa/development/base-template.md).